n1d3v/pyfetch/README.md

 # pyfetch
 A better command-line system information tool.
+Made in Python.

 ## How to install
 Note: This is a WIP and not done.
 Please send bug reports if something goes wrong.